 The primary reason to start an LLC is to protect your personal assets.
 In other words, if the LLC goes into debt or gets sued, the owner is not at risk of losing their personal assets.

 Unlike a sole proprietorship, an LLC is a separate entity from its owner.
-The most common reason sole proprietors should convert to LLCs is that they provide liability protection and maintain relatively low costs.
+The most common reason sole proprietors should convert to LLCs is that LLCs provide liability protection and maintain relatively low costs.

 For more details, please see our LLC vs Sole Proprietorship guide.